islandinvaders/island-invaders.github.io/index.md

 ### [Myra Ortigosa](https://www.linkedin.com/in/myra-angelica-ortigosa-5661a4275/)
 #### 2nd Year BS in CS Data Science
-Myra cares about the environment and engages in community beach clean ups, and she aspires to become a data scientist or data analyst.
+Myra cares about the environment and engages in community beach clean-ups, and she aspires to become a data scientist or data analyst.

 Fun Fact: Myra recently got a takoyaki machine and wants to use it one day when she's not busy.

 ### [Gian Panoy](https://www.linkedin.com/in/gianpanoy/)
 #### 2nd Year BS in CS General
 Gian is pursuing a career in software engineering.
-He is of Native Hawaiian decesent and cares about the community and life here.
+He is of Native Hawaiian descent and cares about the community and life here.

-Fun Fact: Gian has visited Canada, South Korea, and the Philippines.
+Fun Fact: Gian (aka Mr. Worldwide) has visited Canada, South Korea, and the Philippines.

 [Team Contract](https://docs.google.com/document/d/10awsj1BGBtRuBudM55MgN057PxomPFo33-s55Cq8MKY/edit?usp=sharing)